-Otherwise, if CLASSF.DB exists, but no entry for problem LEAKNET, the classification line is inserted in the file in its correct ASCII ordered position.
-If LEAKNET already appears in CLASSF.DB, the users are asked if they wish to overwrite the old entry, if it differs from the new one.
+Otherwise, if CLASSF.DB exists but there is no entry for problem LEAKNET, the classification line is inserted in the file in its correct ASCII ordered position.
+If LEAKNET already appears in CLASSF.DB, the user is asked if he wishes to overwrite the old entry, if it differs from the new one.

-To refer to a directory other than the directory indicated by \$MASTSIF, one must issue the command classify classdir probname, where probname is the problem name with or without the .SIF appended, and classdir is the name of the directory where this problem resides.
+To refer to a directory other than the directory indicated by \$MASTSIF, one must issue the command where probname is the problem name with or without the .SIF appended and classdir is the name of the directory where this problem resides.
 In this case, CLASSF.DB is created in the directory classdir.
-Note that, when the classdir argument is not given, classify assumes that the SIF file probname.SIF is in the \$MASTSIF directory.
-It is recommended that the user not assign file names with multiple .SIF endings, such as probname.SIF.SIF.
+Note that when the classdir argument is not given, classify assumes that the SIF file probname.SIF is in the \$MASTSIF directory.
+It is recommended that the user not assign filenames with multiple .SIF endings, such as probname.SIF.SIF.